StewLG/check_truenas_extended_play/README.md

-# check_truenas_extended_play
+# Check TrueNAS Extended Play
-TrueNAS/FreeNAS Nagios check script.
+This is a TrueNAS/FreeNAS Nagios check script.
 Checks for Alerts, Pool health, Replication errors, etc.

+It started off ...